It started on Twitter with this Tweet:

 Things didn't go particularly speedily, though.
 At 11pm on July 30th we caught the very first glimpse of The Bean:

 but even then it was amazingly slow going.
 Despite fierce and superhuman efforts on Wendy's part it didn't seem like there was much outward progress (it would later turn out that Wendy's pelvic opening simply wasn't large enough to pass the baby).
-At about 11.30pm on July 30th the doctor came in and let us know that we were already past the point where most hospitals would mandate more invasive medical assistance.
+At about 11.30pm on July 30th the doctor came in and let us know that we were already past the point where most hospitals would mandate more invasive medical assistance.41 hours of labor and I now know what color hair @thebeean has. or at least what color it has on the tippy top of its head.

 We had to decide what to do.
 The baby wasn't far enough out for suction or for forceps, so a Cesarian was the only viable intervention option.
 That's a far cry from our original ideas for the birth (home, natural, no drugs) and so far Wendy was still painkiller-free, with just a little saline and a little Pitocin on a drip.
 We took a break, hugged, talked, and decided to keep going with the pushing for another hour.